Ocean Gate, New Jersey: Education

 The Ocean Gate School District is a public school district that serves students in pre-kindergarten through sixth grade at Ocean Gate Elementary School.
-As of the 2018–19 school year, the district, comprised of one school, had an enrollment of 142 students and 15.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.2:1.
-In the 2016–2017 school year, Ocean Gate was tied as having the 26th smallest enrollment of any school district in the state, with 149 students.
+As of the 2024–25 school year, the district, comprised of one school, had an enrollment of 142 students and 17.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 8.2:1.
+In the 2016–17 school year, Ocean Gate was tied as having the 26th smallest enrollment of any school district in the state, with 149 students.

+After voters rejected by a more than 2–1 margin a proposal to address a $700,000 budgetary shortfall with a 27% tax increase the board of trustees voted in March 2026 to close the school.
+The elementary school will close at the end of the 2025–26 school year, and the school district will become a non-operating school district.
+The district established a five-year sending agreement with the Berkeley Township School District to educate students from Ocean Gate.
+Students in grades pre-kindergarten through 4 were zoned to H&M Potter School while students in grades 5-6 would be sent to Berkeley Township Elementary School.